Mohawk Ambulance Service: Company history

 In 2017, Parkland Ambulance Service, Inc. acquired the assets of Capital District Ambulance Service, Inc. and Physician's Ambulance Service, Inc. d/b/a Doctor's Ambulance Service. and began additional operations under the names Capital District Ambulance Service and Doctors Ambulance Service.
+In 2025 Mohawk expanded there coverage and acquired the City of Cohoes and will be operating out of Cohoes Fire Hill Station after a contract agreement.